PedemonteGiacomo/OpenMp-Parallel-Computing/event-driven/README.md

 ```

 The frontend will be available on http://localhost:8080.
 Upload an image and the
-page will redirect to a status URL.
-Once processing finishes the converted image
+page will redirect to a status URL which automatically updates once processing
-will be displayed.
+completes, showing the converted image without needing to refresh.

 The setup is intentionally simple to demonstrate how a client can be completely
 decoupled from a processing microservice by only exchanging messages through the